d3vilh/vpntv/README.md

 * Wifi hostapd installation

 ### Still in developement or broken:
-* Wifi dongle modules installation **breaks RaspiOS** :) Work in progress (not run it yet)
+* Wifi dongle modules installation **breaks RaspiOS** ಠ╭╮ಠ Work in progress (do not run it yet)
-* Ethernet connection is not develpped yet, will be the next step when WiFi modules will be fixed
+* Ethernet connection is not develpped yet, its planned as next step after I'll fix WiFi modules
-* Documentation for [HW configuration](https://github.com/d3vilh/vpntv-hardware) and [RaspiOS installation](https://github.com/d3vilh/vpntv-hardware/tree/main/imager-configuration)in progress
+* Documentation for [HW configuration](https://github.com/d3vilh/vpntv-hardware) and [RaspiOS installation](https://github.com/d3vilh/vpntv-hardware/tree/main/imager-configuration), both in stailed progress.
 * Developement of BeeGo based web-ui for client Certs upload is planned but dev is not started yet

  ### HW components [preparation steps](https://github.com/d3vilh/vpntv-hardware)